 Chair, Co-founder, Australia

 Linda holds degrees in Law and Education, Adv.
-Dip Nutritional Medicine, Dip Clinical Hypnotherapy, Certs NLP and Health & Wellness Coaching.
-She is a National Board Certified Health & Wellness Coach with NBHWC.
-Until recently, Linda worked as a consulting Nutritionist, Health Coach and Clinical Hypnotherapist in a medical practice.
+Dip Nutritional Medicine, Dip Clinical Hypnotherapy, Certs NLP, and Health & Wellness Coaching certificate from the Functional Medicine Coaching Academy.
+Until recently, Linda worked as a consulting Nutritionist, Health Coach and Clinical Hypnotherapist in clinical practice.
 She currently holds a Non-Executive Director board position with the Australasian Integrative Medicine Association (AIMA) and is a member of the Australasian College of Environmental Medicine (ACNEM).

 Director, New Zealand